markbastian/clj-cloud-playground/doc/ElasticBeanstalk.md

     1. Protocol: TCP
     1. Port Range: Your REPL port (e.g. 3001)
     1. Source: Choose what you want.
 I use My IP. **TODO** Can I do anywhere with the assumption that a key is required?

+To connect with ssh:
+  1. Run `eb ssh` and follow the directions to set up ssh tunneling on your instance
+  1. Get the ssh connect command from the EC2 terminal.
+It will be something along the lines of `ssh -i "mykey.pem" ec2-user@my-instance.amazonaws.com`
+  1. Append the following to enable port forwarding to your instance `-L 3001:localhost:3001`, where 3001 is your nREPL port.
+  1. The complete command will be something along the lines of `ssh -i "mykey.pem" ec2-user@my-instance.amazonaws.com -L 3001:localhost:3001`
+  1. You can now connect an nREPL client to `localhost:3001`.

 ### EBS with Docker
 TLDR; Run `lein deploy-ebs-docker` to see this in action and inspect the alias in the project.clj file for details.